dinmonk/hackthebox-tutorials/Box-name/Lame/Readme.md

 #### Nmap options image
-below is a image of   the  command   nmap –help
+Below is a image of   the  command   nmap –help

 > nmap -help